-In this example, we can see how the lead score velocity has changed over time for this person.
+This example shows how the lead score velocity has changed over time for this person.

 We can see there’s a recent, sudden acceleration in the lead score.

-This chart shows the week by week net change in the lead score.
+This chart shows the week-by-week net change in the lead score.

 We can see the net increase and decrease in the lead score compared to the week before.

 These charts make it easy for everyone to understand the lead score velocity for individual prospects quickly.

 List views are predefined database queries.
 In this example, the List View filters on all Leads where the score has increased by 20 points this week.

 Consequently, salespeople can prioritize prospects taking a keener interest in your content.